Angelina Jordan: 2015–2019: YouTube channels, The EP, It's Magic

-2019–2023: America's Got Talent, "Bohemian Rhapsody", Republic Records, and The Best FIFA Football Award
+2019–2023: America's Got Talent, "Bohemian Rhapsody", Republic Records

 In 2019, Jordan performed for former president Barack Obama and other public figures at the Brilliant Minds conference in Stockholm.

 In October 2019, she competed in the second season of America's Got Talent: The Champions, which was aired in January and February 2020.
 Her first appearance on the show, singing an original arrangement of Queen's "Bohemian Rhapsody", received a "golden buzzer" from judge Heidi Klum (meaning that Jordan would pass directly into the finals).
-As with her Norway's Got Talent audition six years earlier, a video of Jordan's performance began to go viral on YouTube, quickly reaching 10 million views.
+A video of Jordan's performance began to go viral on YouTube.
 The performance also garnered praise from Queen's official Twitter account.
-Shortly afterwards, the video was taken down and Jordan released a studio version of the same arrangement under her own copyright.
+Jordan later released a studio version of the same arrangement under her own copyright.
 Jordan's second performance (in the finals), a similarly reworked "Goodbye Yellow Brick Road" based largely on a version by Sara Bareilles, was also well received, but she was not among the top 5 acts.

-In August 2020, Jordan's manager (her uncle, Michael Astar) announced that she had signed with Republic Records.
+In August 2020, Jordan's manager (her uncle), announced that she had signed with Republic Records.
 Her first single on the label, "Million Miles", was released on 6 November 2020, on all major digital platforms.
 An official lyric video was posted to her official YouTube channel the same day.
 The track was produced by the Norwegian duo Stargate, who also co-wrote the song with Jordan.
 She has since released two additional music videos for the song: one showing her singing the song "live" in a recording studio, the other an "official music video" featuring her younger sister.

 In June 2022, after a two-year hiatus brought on by the worldwide COVID-19 pandemic, Jordan resumed singing in front of live audiences with an appearance in the first episode of the final season of Allsang på Grensen.

 In February 2023, Jordan together with a Moroccan-Swedish record producer Red One, performed 2022 FIFA anthem titled "We Are the Best" in front of a worldwide audience at the Best FIFA Football Awards 2022.

 Personal life

 Jordan was born in Oslo, Norway, and has lived for extended periods both there and in Los Angeles.
 She also lived for a time in the Middle East.
 She has a younger sister who has been featured in some of her music videos.
-Her father, Gerry Christian Slattman, is Swedish.
+Her father, Gerry Christian Slättman, is Swedish.
 Her Norwegian mother, Sara Astar, is the daughter of Iranian artist and poet Mery Zamani and a Japanese father.

 Jordan attended the Oslo Waldorf School and participated in the Oslo School of Music and Performing Arts after-school program, where she received vocal training and piano lessons.
 In addition to singing and playing the piano, she plays violin, guitar and flute, and also paints.

 Since 2018, she has been living and going to school in Los Angeles.

+In November 2023, she was presented as a debutante at Le Bal des débutantes in Paris.